Lillian Jackson

 In 1946, Jackson moved to Chicago to play in the rival National Girls Baseball League during five seasons before giving up the game.
 She stayed in Chicago and went to work for Sunbeam Corporation, where she became a manager before retiring after 31 years of service.

 The All-American Girls Professional Baseball League suspended operations after the 1954 season.
 Then in 1980, former pitcher June Peppas launched a newsletter project to get in touch with friends, teammates and opponents, that resulted in the league's first-ever reunion in Chicago in 1982.
 Starting from that reunion, the AAGPBL Players Association was formed five years later and many former players of the defunct league continued to enjoy reunions.
-Jackson volunteered to help and was elected to the Board of Directors.
+Jackson volunteered to help and was elected to the board of directors.

 The association was largely responsible for the opening of Women in Baseball, a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.
 It was not really a well known fact until filmmaker Penny Marshall premiered her 1992 film A League of Their Own, which was a fictionalized account of activities in the AAGPBL during its first season.
 Starring Geena Davis, Tom Hanks, Madonna, Lori Petty and Rosie O'Donnell, this film brought many of the real AAGPBL former players a rebirth of celebrity.
 Jackson provided advice and assistance to Marshall and the production team before and during the filming process.

-Lillian Jackson was a longtime resident of Green Valley, Arizona, where she lived with her dear friend and companion Ruth Heiden.
-She was a much-loved neighbor, and a character: the life of any party.
-On observing a gorgeous Arizona sunset, she might opine in her Tennessee accent, "When the mountains turn pink - it's tiiime for a drink!"
+Lillian Jackson was a longtime resident of Green Valley, Arizona, where she lived with her friend and companion Ruth Heiden.
 She died in 2003 in Tucson following a brief illness at the age of 84.